 Jambox is a pretty cool device: The sound quality is very good, it is small, it has a battery.
 I liked it.
 Until it broke.
 It just didn’t play music over bluetooth any more but instead uttered static noise.
-This seems to be a quite severe production problem as many many many people have devices with the exact same problem.
+This seems to be a quite severe production problem as after some internet research I found that many people have devices with the exact same problem.
 So going down the “Jambox please replace my device” way didn’t sound promising to me.
 The possibility that the replacement device is broken as well is just too high.

 The problem lies in the aux in port.
 The device thinks there’s an aux cable plugged in and outputs the signal from the aux input when in fact it should play the bluetooth sound.

 In my last post I described the different easy-to-do solutions to this problem, but today I needed to implement the soldering solution because nothing else worked.
 Implementing this solution means tricking the Jambox to think there’s no aux cable plugged in.

 Update: My initial soldering was working, but after the first recharge the fix stopped working.
 Might be that the soldering melted and if you are a solder pro this might work for you.
 Anyway.
 I personally ended up putting a screw into the aux port